-The 5 Best RGB Keyboards - Fall 2024
+The 5 Best RGB Keyboards of 2026

 Best RGB Keyboards

-We've tested over 236 keyboards, and below are our recommendations for the best keyboards with RGB lighting.
+We've tested over 280 keyboards, and below are our recommendations for the best keyboards with RGB lighting.
 This list mostly consists of wired-only keyboards, as RGB backlighting tends to quickly drain the battery on wireless keyboards, especially with custom effects.
 If you're only interested in wireless models, check out our picks for the best wireless keyboards.
 For other options, see our recommendations for the best gaming keyboards and the best keyboards overall.

 1. Best RGB Keyboard

 The Corsair K100 RGB is the best RGB keyboard we've tested for true RGB lighting fans.
-This keyboard has a whopping 44 RGB zones, including RGB strips along both sides and the top edge and lighting surrounding the programmable dial; you can also use this dial to toggle between lighting profiles or adjust backlighting brightness directly on the keyboard.
+This keyboard has a whopping 44 RGB zones, including RGB strips along both sides and the top edge, and lighting surrounding the programmable dial.
+You can also use this dial to toggle between lighting profiles or adjust backlighting brightness directly on the keyboard.
 You can program the lighting for each of these zones independently or customize lighting for any individual key using Corsair's iCUE software, which also allows you to sync the lighting with any other Corsair peripherals or pieces of hardware you may have in your desktop setup.

 See our review